hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/matchmaking/3-api-calls.md

 #### void ReceiveBattleData

 This functions is called every time our subscription returns data from the backend.
-That is, it is called every time a change is made to the `battle` row we subcribed to.
+That is, it is called every time a change is made to the `battle` row we subscribed to.

 The function also has the data received within `subscriptionDataReceived` and this is deserialized into our `battle` variable so that our `battle` variable always reflects the current state of the battles row in our database.